maboa/MDN/adaptive-and-live-streaming-setup.md

 ###Ondemand Profile

 MPEG-DASH also allows something known as an 'ondemand profile'.
-This profile will allow switching between streams 'on demand' - that is to say that you only need provide a set of contiguous files and specify the bandwidth for each one and the appropriate file will be chosen automatically and switched mid-stream if the bandwidth changes.
+This profile will allow switching between streams 'on demand' - that is to say that you only need provide a set of contiguous files and specify the bandwidth for each one and the appropriate file will be chosen automatically.

 Here's a simple example that provides an audio track representation and four separate video representations.